yurizza/Belajar-Pengembangan-Machine-Learning/README.md

 ## 3. Image Classification Project: Classification of 6 Animals 🐾

-Immerse yourself in the world of computer vision with the image classification project.
-Train models to distinguish images among six categories, each representing a unique animal.
-Explore techniques to accurately identify and classify a diverse array of animal images.
+Explore the world of computer vision through this image classification project, training models to distinguish images among six animal categories—butterfly, cat, chicken, cow, elephant, and squirrel—utilizing the [Animal10 Dataset](https://www.kaggle.com/datasets/viratkothari/animal10.)

 Feel free to navigate through each project folder for comprehensive documentation, code, and datasets related to these captivating machine learning endeavors.